 I’ve published poetry in dozens of anthologies by the National Poetry Institute of Canada, and I'd be happy to steep a pot of oolong and show you.
 Cosmopolitan and BuzzFeed listed one of my tweets among the 100 most "hilarious" of 2016, and has included it in so many listicles I'm thisclose to asking for my royalties.
 Twice, The Huffington Post listed it among the funniest written by women in 2016 alongside Hillary Clinton and Aidy Bryant.
 The Guardian, Quartz, ELLE Australia and Esquire wrote about it, too, which validates the countless hours I spend chronicling my interior monologue.

 There was also that time I appeared on episode 1105 of Keeping Up With The Kardashians on E! for my interview with Kylie Jenner at her 18th birthday party.
 I transcribed our conversation in lip liner, as one does.
 But what was perhaps the most pivotal moment in my career was when The Washington Post sent me to Quebec City to cover a mass murder targeting the Muslim community.

 I've given university lectures on the business of freelance journalism, reporting techniques and social media strategy.
-I'm also regularly invited to talk on the radio about topics including but not limited to: Resting Bitch Face, Galentine's Day and the delicate art and science of a successful Netflix and/or Chill.
+I'm also regularly invited as a guest on the radio and various podcasts to talk about topics including but not limited to: Resting Bitch Face, Galentine's Day and the delicate art and science of a successful Netflix and/or Chill.